benders5e/benders5e/airbender.md

 Airbending concentrates on speed and evasion, forgoing a strong offense for a greater defense.
 Though apparently lacking fatal finishing moves, it is the most dynamic of all the bending arts.
 As the element of freedom, airbenders use their capability to bend unencumbered by the ground or any other environmental factors and use their own momentum as a weapon, evading attacks with astounding agility to tire their opponents out or building up massive inertia for explosive gusts of wind to make their counterattacks finishing moves.

 #### Quick Build
-You can make a firebender quickly by following these suggestions.
+You can make an airbender quickly by following these suggestions.
 First, pick Wisdom as your highest score, followed by Dexterity.
 Second, choose the Hermit background.

 ## Class Features
 As an airbender, you gain the following class features.